hermh4cks/Write-ups/Portswigger/1.SQLi/Blind_with_conditional_errors.md

 and it acts as expected.

-## STEP 3 building an attack payload
+## STEP 3 Crafting a True select statement that causes an error

 since the goal is to guess each character of the administrators password, we need to make it so that if our select statement is true, the server will throw an error: